 - Check your thermometer upon receiving your shipment.
 Even though companies calibrate thermometers, you need to make sure that it is working accurately.
 An uncalibrated thermometer could cost you a lot of money and cause you to fail your health inspections.

 - Make sure the floor is clean and dry.
 Spills left uncleaned could potentially lead to your employees slipping and injuring themselves.

 - Have cold weather clothes nearby for your employees who need to work in the walk-in cooler or the freezer.

 - Don’t exceed the maximum weight limit of your shelves.
-Overstuffing could cause your shelves to break and fall and cause a lot of physical and financial damages.
+Overstuffing could cause your shelves to break and fall and cause a lot of physical and financial damage.